cfikeAI/cfikeAI/README.md

 ## 🧠 About Me

-I'm focused on building real systems—not just prototypes.
-My work bridges AI, cloud infrastructure, and security to deliver production-ready solutions.
+My work bridges AI and cloud infrastructure, and security to deliver production-ready solutions.
 I bring a unique combination of technical skill and strategic thinking from a dual background in IT and the humanities.

 I earned my M.S. from UMBC with a 4.0 GPA, focusing on machine learning, and secure systems deployment.